 Social Security Benefits Eligibility Screening Tool

 - Handbook for Trustees: A special needs trust can be a very powerful aid in managing care for a family member with a disability.
-It can provide supplemental items like therapy, respite care, dental work, companions, entertainment, education — all without interfering with the beneficiary’s SSI, Medicaid or other government programs.
+It can provide supplemental items like therapy, respite care, dental work, companions, entertainment, and education — all without interfering with the beneficiary’s SSI, Medicaid, or other government programs.
 The special needs trust can be a flexible tool.
 It can also be very difficult and confusing to administer.

 - Exceptional Parent online: Online resource for the special needs community, including families, caregivers, physicians, allied health care professionals, and teachers.